joeraut/joeraut.github.io/content/posts/smooth-scrolling-text-on-character-lcds.md

 We allocate memory for a canvas that will contain the raw pixel data for the message we want to display.
-We make use of a [5x7-pixel ASCII font](https://github.com/Ameba8195/Arduino/blob/master/hardware_v2/cores/arduino/font5x7.h), and for each ASCII character in the message string, we place the corresponding character at the appropriate location on the canvas using `memcpy()`.
+We make use of a [5x7-pixel ASCII font](https://github.com/Ameba8195/Arduino/blob/master/hardware_v2/cores/arduino/font5x7.h), and for each ASCII character in the message string, we place the corresponding character at the appropriate location on the canvas using the `memcpy` function.

 In order to display our canvas on the LCD, we define a function to generate display-ready custom characters by grabbing pixel data from appropriate locations on the canvas.
 For each frame of the scrolling process, we can simply increment the horizontal index of the location on the canvas by one, which results